Quick Summary: Gluten-Free Chocolate, Cream & Cherry Cake

 1. What can I do to stop the chocolate sponge from sinking after baking?

-The secret is to beat the eggs and sugar until stiff and very pale, then fold in the flour and cocoa gently with a spatula – never use a mixer at this stage.
-Once baked, leave the sponge in the oven with the door slightly ajar for about 10 minutes rather than taking it out straight away.
+The secret is to beat the eggs and sugar until thick and pale, then fold in the gluten-free flour, cocoa, and baking powder gently with a spatula—never use a hand mixer at this stage.
+Once baked, leave the sponge in the oven with the door slightly ajar for 10 minutes instead of removing it immediately.

 3. How can I rescue the custard cream if lumps form?

-If lumps appear while cooking, take the pan off the heat and press the custard through a fine sieve, or briefly blitz it with a hand blender on a low speed before adding the butter.
+If lumps appear while cooking, remove the pan from the heat immediately and press the hot custard through a fine-mesh sieve, or briefly blend it with a hand blender on low speed before adding the butter.

 4. How long should the cake chill before serving?

-The chocolate sponge cake with cream tastes best after at least 4–6 hours in the fridge.
-During this time the layers absorb moisture from the confiture and the cream, which also makes slicing much neater.
+The chocolate sponge cake tastes best after at least 4–6 hours in the fridge.
+During this time, the gluten-free layers absorb moisture from the cherry confiture and the custard cream, making the cake moist and much cleaner to slice.